 Finalize the items in your “day of” box.
-Make sure that there is enough in the box to last you for a few days when you reach your location.
+Make sure there is enough in the box to last you for a few days when you reach your location.

 Ensure your furniture is protected and begin loading the moving truck.
 Heavier and bulkier items are loaded into the truck first, followed by the boxes with lighter items.

 Make sure that your “day of” box is easy to access in the moving truck or in the car with you.
-This box will ensure that you have the essentials you need when you get to your new house, eliminating the stress of unpacking so you can enjoy your first night in your new home.
+This box will ensure you have the essentials you need when you get to your new house, eliminating the stress of unpacking so you can enjoy your first night in your new home.

-When the truck is loaded with all of your belongings, do a final walk-through of your home to ensure you did not leave any of your possessions behind.
+When the truck is loaded with all your belongings, do a final walk-through of your home to ensure you did not leave any of your possessions behind.
 Check every cabinet, drawer, and closet.
 Remember to look in the garage, hot water heater closet, and utility room.